kizu/kizu.ru/src/posts/2024-04-16-alternating-style-queries/index.en.md

 ---
 og_image: "og_image.png"
-mastodon_post_id: ""
+mastodon_post_id: "112280126375821573"
 ---

 # Alternating Style Queries

 #Container_Style_Queries #Future_CSS #Experiment #CSS

 _With the container style queries on the horizon, it is a good time to do more experiments with them.
-In one of my recent experiments, I did find out that style queries will allow us to do what the currently specified (but not implemented by anyone) function `toggle()` was supposed to._
+In one of my recent experiments, I found out that style queries will allow us to do what the currently specified (but not implemented by anyone) function `toggle()` was supposed to._

 ## Disclaimers